CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 <h1> </h1>

+!!!deploy "Contract Source"
+    This documentation is anchored to the [stableswap-ng repository](https://github.com/curvefi/stableswap-ng) repository at a specific commit hash [bff1522b30819b7b240af17ccfb72b0effbf6c47](https://github.com/curvefi/stableswap-ng/tree/bff1522b30819b7b240af17ccfb72b0effbf6c47), and it does not reflect any modifications made after this commit.

 For an in-depth understanding of the StableSwap invariant design, please refer to the official [StableSwap whitepaper](../pdf/stableswap-paper.pdf).

 **The Stableswap-NG AMM infrastructure represents a technically enhanced iteration of the previous stableswap implementation.
 It comprises the following key components:**